Insality/decore/README.md

 # Decore

 **Decore** - a Defold library for managing ECS game entities and components in a data-driven way.
-The ECS is based on tiny ECS library.
+The ECS is based on [tiny ECS](https://github.com/bakpakin/tiny-ecs) library.

 ## Features

-* **Entity Management**: Create and manage game entities
+* **Entity Management**: Register, create and manage game entities
 * **Component Management**: Add, remove and update entity components
 * **Easy Integration**: Simple setup and integration with Defold projects